agmmnn/awesome-blender/README.md

 -   [3DF Zephyr Free](https://www.3dflow.net/3df-zephyr-free/) : is free version of 3DF Zephyr photogrammetry software for personal use.
 It comes with some limitations.
 -   [MicMac](https://github.com/micmacIGN/micmac) : is a free open-source photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
 -   [Display.land](https://get.display.land/) : Turn your phone into a 3D camera that turns any physical space into a 3D space that can be used with AR/VR.
+-   [RealityCapture](https://www.capturingreality.com/) [$] : Create virtual reality scenes, textured 3D meshes, orthographic projections, geo-referenced maps and much more from images and/or laser scans completely automatically.
+-   [Agisoft Metashape](https://www.agisoft.com/) [$] : is a stand-alone software product that performs photogrammetric processing of digital images and generates 3D spatial data.

 ### Texture/Material [^](#table)